 About 200m further is another junction.
 The clearer trail, turning left towards the north, leads to the base of the west ridge, but the normal route continues to the east at this point.
 If you can't read a map, a hard to miss sign post makes this clear.

 Continue east by northeast along the trail in the now somewhat smaller valley, still ascending gradually.
 The trail makes a slow turn to the north, and, after traversing a scree slope, reaches a green ridge.
 By now you're approaching the 2800m mark.

-Occasionally you'll need to negotiate a few boulders or a small rock steps.
+Occasionally you'll need to negotiate a few boulders or a small rock step.
 Mostly it's fine, but be wary of loose rocks.
 Higher up, it gets quite steep.
 The trail solves this by traversing, but there are a few gullies to cross, and if these are still filled with snow, you'll have to traverse a very steep snow field.
 For less experienced hikers, it's advisable to tighten a rope across, because slipping will have very serious consequences.

 At this point you can finally see the summit, due northeast.
 A snow and ice filled bowl with a small glacial lake lies ahead, between you and the summit, and unless its frozen, you have to go around it.
 Consequently, there are two ways to continue from here: The slightly longer but easier route goes to the right, following the western ridge and eventually turning left to the summit.
 The final bit is on the south ridge.

 Alternatively, skirt the lake on the left and then scramble your way up large boulders to the summit.

 From the Rüsselsheimer Hütte to the summit takes 3 to 4 hours.
 With snow on the route, you need to be careful on the descent and it won't be all that much faster.
 If you start very early, you can make it from Plangeros and back in a long day, but I recommend spending a night at the refuge before the climb: you'll get somewhat used to the thin air, and the food is excellent!